 There are currently 32 bridges located within Cooke County.
 Of that number, 18 are included on TxDOT's list of load restricted bridges.
 Load restricted bridges are facilities, generally constructed prior to 1960, designed to accommodate lighter axle configurations and wheel loads than presently allowed by law.
 Identified load restricted bridges include, but are not limited to, the Blue Hollow Creek Bridge on CR413, which has an 8,000-pound load limit, and Brushy Elm Creek Bridge on CR351, which has a 17,000 load limit.
-A full list of load restricted bridges is illustrated in figure XX.
+A full list of load restricted bridges is illustrated in Figure 26.
+In addition to these bridges, a number of other bridges, not included on TxDOT's list of load restricted bridges, have been identified within the county.